-- Approximately 925 million people across the world are hungry.
+- In 2010, Approximately 925 million people across the world were hungry.

 - More than 9 million children under age 5 die every year, and malnutrition accounts for more than one-third of these deaths.
 Most of these children live in sub-Saharan Africa and South Asia.

 - About 5.6 million deaths of children worldwide are related to under-nutrition.
 This accounts for 53 percent of the total deaths for children under 5.
 (Alternate Reference)